OrqueIO/Orqueio-bpm-examples/testing/assert/job-announcement-publication-process/README.md

-# Executing Camunda Platform Assert tests
+# Executing Orqueio Platform Assert tests

-This project demonstrates how to setup a minimal project to run Camunda Platform Assert tests
+This project demonstrates how to setup a minimal project to run Orqueio Platform Assert tests

 ## Prerequisites
 * Java 17/21